EFSCOIN/Efscoin/README.md

 Alternatively, if you are unable to use either the GPIO or keyboard to trigger entering Recovery Mode, you can:

-1. Append `forcetrigger` to the argument list in the `recovery.cmdline` file which is found in the root NOOBS directory.
+1. Append `forcetrigger` to the argument list in the `recovery.cmdline` file which is found in the root EFSCOIN directory.
 2. Reboot

-Note that with this option enabled, the Recovery Mode will be displayed <b>every</b> time you boot from your NOOBS card (until you edit `recovery.cmdline` again).
+Note that with this option enabled, the Recovery Mode will be displayed <b>every</b> time you boot from your EFSCOIN card (until you edit `recovery.cmdline` again).

 #### How to disable using the keyboard to trigger entering Recovery Mode

-In some rare cases, you may find that NOOBS incorrectly detects a `SHIFT` keypress from your keyboard regardless of the presence of user input.
+In some rare cases, you may find that EFSCOIN incorrectly detects a `SHIFT` keypress from your keyboard regardless of the presence of user input.
 In such cases it may be helpful to disable using the keyboard to trigger Recovery Mode being entered.

 To prevent a `SHIFT` keypress from entering Recovery Mode on boot (maybe you have a problematic keyboard which is erroneously triggering every time you boot), you can: